Pavel Shurmei

 Pavel Antonavich Shurmei (Павел Антонавіч Шурмей, born 1 September 1976) is a Belarusian rower who competed at two Olympic Games and holds multiple world records on the Concept2 indoor rowing machine.
 He is one of the Belarusian volunteers of the Kastuś Kalinoŭski Battalion.
-In March 2023, it became known that a criminal case was opened in Belarus against Pavel Shurmey in absentia.
-Since April 2024, he is the commander of the Kastuś Kalinoŭski Regiment.
+From April 2024 to November 2025, he was the commander of the Kastuś Kalinoŭski Regiment.
+He lives in the United States.

 Rowing career

 Shurmei's primary discipline is sculling.

 Olympic Games

 Shurmei competed at both the 2004 and 2008 Olympic Games with the Belarusian team.

 At the 2004 Games, Shurmei competed in the men's quadruple sculls.
 His team came third in their heat, qualifying for the semi-final, in which they finished third.
 This qualified them for the A final of the event, where they finished last of the six teams.

 At the 2008 Games, Shurmei competed again in the men's quadruple sculls.
 His team finished third in their heat, qualifying for the semi-final, in which they finished last.
 This meant that they progressed to the B final, where they finished 5th for a position of 11th overall.